How Credit Card Miles Work and How You Can Earn Them

 Credit cards with miles reward programs usually pay miles on all your credit card purchases, travel, and non-travel purchases alike.
 (Cash advances and balance transfers don't earn credit card miles.)
 That means you can earn enough miles for a free flight much easier and faster than you could with an airline frequent flyer program.
 (That is if you don't travel.)

-Some credit cards do reward your travel or other categories of purchases with a higher number of miles, which is a plus if you are flying frequently.
+Some credit cards do reward your travel or other categories of purchases with a higher number of miles, which is a plus if you are frequently flying.
 Spending more in these categories will help you earn credit card miles faster.

 Credit card miles can be taken away, even after they've been added to your account.
 For example, if you return a purchase, any miles earned on that purchase will be deducted from your miles balance.
 You can also lose your credit card miles if you fall behind on your payments and your account is no longer in good standing.